mirandaxyrus13/test-automation-framework/README.md

 # test-automation-framework

-This was created using Java programming languages.
+This was created using Java programming language.
 The test automation API/library used for this is Selenium WebDriver-Java.
 The Automation framework tool used is mainly TestNG, but JUnit was also used for assertions.
 The Project Management Tool used for downloading, updating and importing depedencies/libraries is Maven.